Introduction

 -

-– Temporary branches for regression testing, QC, and documentation before merging intomain
+release-*– Temporary branches for regression testing, QC, and documentation before merging intomain.

 👉 This structure ensures that unfinished work never goes directly into production, but can still be tested and reviewed in isolation.